mattburrell/nodejs-logging-best-practices/README.md

 - Access the service at `http://localhost:3000/process-order/:orderId`.
 - Replace `:orderId` with the order ID you want to process.
+- To simulate an error use a non-numeric order ID.

 ## Code Overview